 It might seem like it is the dawn of digital transformation, but there have been certain players – good and bad – who have thrived in the digital environment for quite some time.
 Digital security has always been top of mind for many companies, most especially as Internet access has gone wireless.
 How can PMs be at the forefront of secure digital transformation?
-Fmr Illumio Product Leader Matthew Glenn shares the dynamics of cybersecurity and explains the zero trust model.
+Fmr Illumio SVP of Product Management Matthew Glenn shares the dynamics of cybersecurity and explains the zero trust model.

 On Assembling Product Teams at Big Company vs Startup

 Matthew first explains for product leaders build teams at different-sized companies, no matter the sector, including cybersecurity.
-Ultimately you want to find people that are naturally drawn to different aspects of product management but sometimes might need to be a person of all trades.
+Ultimately you want to find people that are naturally drawn to different aspects of product management.
+But sometimes might need to be a person of all trades.

 On Zero Trust in Cybersecurity

 Cybersecurity, and zero trust, in particular, are an ever-evolving sector of the marketplace.
 With zero trust a popular topic but relatively new, Matthew shares his knowledge of this area and gives us great examples for understanding the model.

 “I love going to New York City.
 When I was young, I actually interned at Oppenheimer Capital and I spent a summer there.
 I was a poor college kid.
 Inevitably you’re walking around New York City and you see these parties with these big dudes wearing tuxedos and clipboards outside.
 Basically, it’s a party where only people on the guest list can actually get into it.
 That’s effectively what zero trust is.
 Unless you’re absolutely known, to be able to communicate, you’re not allowed in.